DivineUX23/WhatsApp_health_bot/README.md

 ## Cohere Integration
-The `cohere.py` file contains code for integrating the Cohere API into the application.
+The `cohere.py` file integrates the Cohere API into the application.
 It uses FastAPI and SQLAlchemy to create an interactive endpoint where users can communicate with the AI for medical advice.
 Some key points:

+- Delivers in-depth insights from Authoritative health resources.

+- Provides direct citation of reputable online sources utilized.

 - The Cohere API key is stored in `.env` and loaded at runtime.